-Always a Bigger Fish: Red Court vampire assassins and some kind of giant demon called an Ik'K'Kuox (referred to as a "devourer") were on Harry's heels.
+- Always a Bigger Fish: Red Court vampire assassins and some kind of giant demon called an Ik'K'Kuox (referred to as a "devourer") were on Harry's heels.
 To get away from them, he made a portal to the NeverNever... which , unfortunately, just happened to lead to the Erlking's banquet hall.
-The Erlking is as powerful as one of the faerie queens and has a personal grudge against Harry due to an insult in Dead Beat, and Harry is now within his very home at the source of his power.
+The Erlking is as powerful his forces as Mab is to her forces and has a personal grudge against Harry due to an insult in Dead Beat, and Harry is now within his very home at the source of his power.

 Harry: God forgive me.